luissilva1044894/Pyrez/README.md

 - [Access](https://pyrez.readthedocs.io/en/latest/getting_started.html#registration "Form access to Hi-Rez Studios API") to Hi-Rez Studios API.

 ### Documentation
-Official Documentation is being hosted on Read the Docs, which shows all available methods and how to use them: [**Click here!**](https://pyrez.readthedocs.io/en/latest/ "Pyrez · Documentation")
+Documentation is being hosted on Read the Docs, which shows all available methods and how to use them: [**Click here!**](https://pyrez.readthedocs.io/en/latest/ "Pyrez · Documentation")

 ### Support
 If you need further help, please join the official [*support server*][support-server-discord] on [Discord](https://discordapp.com/ "Discord App").